brombal/ambient/README.md

 ### Creating an Ambient store

-An instance of `Ambient` represents the "store."
-This is the state management object which allows you to modify the state, subscribe to changes in the state, and get the current state value.
+An instance of `Ambient` represents the **store**.
+The store is the state management object with which you can modify the state, subscribe to changes in the state, and get the current state value.

-While nothing stops you from creating multiple Ambient instances, this is not a normal use case.
-Your app will usually only contain a single instance, and many of the examples below rely on only having a single instance.
+You may use a single store in your application to contain all your data in one place, or you might create multiple stores to segment unrelated data.
+Each approach has its advantages and one may work better for your application.

-- `new Ambient(initialState)`
+- `createAmbient(initialState)`

     Creates a new Ambient instance.
     You will likely want to export the instance to use throughout your app.
     You can pass an initial state value to the constructor.

     ```js
-    import Ambient from 'ambient'; // TypeScript
+    import createAmbient from 'ambient'; // TypeScript
+    // or
-    const Ambient = require('ambient'); // JavaScript
+    const createAmbient = require('ambient'); // JavaScript

-    const ambient = new Ambient({ counter: 0 });
+    const ambient = createAmbient({ counter: 0 });
     ```

 ### Updating the state